JuliaLWang8/Light-Fixture-Prototype/README.md

 # Light Fixture Prototype

-This prototype was designed to simulate a light fixture in a greenhouse for farmers’ crops.
+This Raspberry Pi Pico prototype using Python was designed to simulate a light fixture in a greenhouse for farmers’ crops.
 As various geographical locations do not provide the optimal amount of light for crops to prosper, supplemental lighting is required.
 This lighting is often in a red to blue ratio, creating a pink colour unpleasant for greenhouse workers.
 The objective of this light fixture is to add white light for workers to use when they are present.

 ![](https://github.com/JuliaLWang8/Light-Fixture-Prototype/blob/main/Circuit.jpg?raw=true)